-Due to an addition of a water treatment plant building and the significant modification to the water distribution system, the project has been classified as a WEPA Type II action that requires an EA as outlined in Wisconsin Administrative Code, Chapter DHS 18.
+Extensive utility modification and site work is planned at the existing DHS facility.
+For that reason, this project has been classified as a WEPA Type II action that requires an EA as outlined in Wisconsin Administrative Code, Chapter DHS 18.